wwivbbs/docs/docs/linux_installation.md

 * [dosemu common settings](linux_dosemu_settings.md) - general settings for dosemu

 ### Configuring WWIVnet
-See [WWIVnet Config on Linux](wwivnet_linux.md) for details on configuring WWIVnet and subscribing to subs
+See [WWIVnet](wwivnet.md) for details on configuring WWIVnet and subscribing to subs

 ### Things that are "hinky"